mizvchi/scripts/README.md

 # Mizvchi's shell scripts

-These are the utility scripts I use to simplify some tasks.
+These are the utility scripts I use to simplify redundant tasks.

 ## Scripts